-TunTrust creates backup copies of CA private keys and Subscriber private keys generated and stored by a Remote QSCD, for routine recovery and disaster recovery purposes.
+TunTrust creates backup copies of CA private keys for routine recovery and disaster recovery purposes.
 Such keys are stored in encrypted form within hardware cryptographic modules and associated key storage devices under the same multi-person control as the original Private Key.
 Cryptographic modules used for private key storage meet the requirements of this CP/CPS.
 Private keys are copied to backup hardware cryptographic modules in accordance with this CP/CPS.

-In case of a local QSCD (cryptographic token), the Subscriber Private Keys cannot be extracted or restored from the QSCD and are not backed up.
+The Subscriber Private Keys cannot be extracted or restored from the QSCD and are not backed up.